Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow the third-fewest home runs in baseball (111 total, one per game).
+- Giants pitchers combine to give up 111 home runs (one per game), the third-fewest in baseball.

-- The right-hander last pitched on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- His last appearance came on Wednesday against the Oakland Athletics, when the right-hander went six scoreless innings while giving up three hits.

+- The 35-year-old has an ERA of 2.97, with 8.5 strikeouts per nine innings, in 19 games this season.
+Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.